 - Loss of strength, balance, endurance, flexibility

 - Increased risk of injury

 Exercise and fitness don’t have to be intimidating.
 Simply incorporating a new habit each week can offer big results to your overall wellness.
-Here are some ideas to get you started.
+Here are some retirement health tips to get you started.

 Week 1: Hydrate.
 Start your day with a big glass of water — nine cups daily for women, 13 for men.

 Week 2: Stretch four to seven days a week.
 I consider flexibility the foundation of fitness.

 Week 3: Get regular activity for at least 30 minutes, three days a week.
 Walk three days a week for 30-40 minutes, ride a bicycle or try an exercise video.
 The 30-40 minutes even can be broken into shorter increments.